 You may feel hasty in clearing the debris and restoring your house.
 But, the cleaning process takes time.
 That doesn’t mean that your home is not salvageable.
 It just means there is too much to clean.
 Don’t let anxiety control you and start getting agitated when you can’t see results right away.
 If you have children and pets, make sure to relocate them to a comfortable house for the time being, but never try to rush the process.

 Your insurance company will inform you about the cost of repairs.
-You may need to document the damage and submit it to them.
 Insurance company representatives may even stop and look around to give you an adjusted amount.
 Not every damage around your house will be due to a fire.
 Firefighters may break your property, such as windows and doors, to get access.
 So, an insurance representative will consider all accounts and take care of the damages.
 The money also depends on the amount of damage.
 If it is a minor repair process, the insurance company will take care of it.

 Fire exposes your property to other people while you need to board up windows and doors.
 At the same time, insurance companies also advise you to protect your property as you don’t want strangers to trespass and vandalize your house.
 You also don’t want things getting stolen or further destroyed.
 So you should tape the area and put a tarp.
 A restoration company can help you secure your house further.
 You can ask them for help as they begin working on your home.